-- More Outline Colors: This is to summon the Colors dialog box as shown in Figure 4.
+- This is to summon the Colors dialog box as shown in Figure 4.
 This dialog box has two tabs: Standard and Custom.
-To learn more about how to use these tab options, refer to the step 4-E in our Formatting Outlines for Shapes in PowerPoint 2010 tutorial -- although the linked tutorial pertains to shapes, the concepts are similar enough except the Transparency slider option which is not available for Text Outlines.
+To learn more about how to use these tab options, refer to the step 4-E in our Formatting Outlines for Shapes in PowerPoint 2010 for Windows tutorial.
+Although, the linked tutorial pertains to shapes, the concepts are similar enough except the Transparency slider option which is not available for Text Outlines.

 Figure 4: Standard tab of the Colors dialog box

-- Dashes: These are different dash types for the text outline.
-Find more information on Dashes in our Formatting Outlines for Shapes in PowerPoint 2010 -- Dash tutorial.
+- These are different dash types for the text outline.
+Find more information on Dashes in our Formatting Outlines for Shapes (Dashes) in PowerPoint 2010 for Windows tutorial.

 - Choose and apply any Text Outline option for your text from within the Text Outline drop-down gallery as required.
 As you can see in Figure 5, we merely changed the color of the text outline from black to green.